sourabhdpunja/weatherpoweredapp/readme.txt

         You can change the EMAIL_HOST_USER, EMAIL_HOST_PASSWORD for create the smtp connection You can change the FROM_EMAIL_ADDRESS for create the email address to be sent to customers through this email Id.

-    5. Run command -> python manage.py makemigrations weatherproject
+    5. Run command -> python manage.py makemigrations weatherapp

     6. Run command -> python manage.py migrate